DanaePlays/mlox-rules/README.md

 - `mlox_user.txt ` goes in the exact same directory
 - `Update_Rules.bat` goes in your MLOX directory

-After that, MLOC will fetch the rules from this repo whenever you run it.
+After that, MLOX will fetch the rules from this repo whenever you run it.
 Enjoy!